Psychologically Safe Leader Assessment

 • Discuss your plan with your employees to ensure the intended approach will support their work success.

-• Monitor outcomes and reassess annually for continual improvement.
+• Track outcomes and reassess annually for continual improvement.

 How can organizations act on the results?

-• Identify leadership strategies from the results to incorporate organization-wide.
+• Identify leadership strategies from the results to adopt organization-wide.

-• Ask leaders what they need – like time, resources, skills or training – to implement the strategies you’re incorporating.
+• Ask leaders what they need to apply the strategies you’re adopting.
+This could include time, resources, skills or training.

-• Address organizational barriers to these changes such as policy, process, resources or training.
+• Address any organizational barriers to these changes such as policy, process, resources or training.

-• Support leaders to develop concrete action plans with measures of success.
+• Support leaders to develop concrete action plans including measures of success.

-• Monitor outcomes and reassess annually for continual improvement.
+• Track outcomes and reassess annually for continual improvement.

 How did leaders across Canada rate their psychologically safe leadership skills?